YLMstring/Prestige-Plus/README.md

 # Prestige Plus mod for Pathfinder: Wrath of the Righteous
 ## Requirements: [ModMenu](https://github.com/WittleWolfie/ModMenu).

-- Add Agent of the Grave, Arcane Archer, Deadeye Devotee, Chevalier, Hinterlander, Inheritor’s Crusader, Scar Seeker, Shadowdancer prestige class.
+- Add Agent of the Grave, Arcane Archer, Deadeye Devotee, Chevalier, Hinterlander, Horizon Walker, Inheritor’s Crusader, Sanguine Angel, Scar Seeker, Shadowdancer prestige class.
 More coming soon!
 - Add Rogue Talent Defensive Roll.
 - Apart from some minor tweaks, all the homebrew stuff are optional.
 - And they are togglable now!